MichalMiko/AWS-SAA-Study-Notes/docs/92-the-well-architected-framework.md

 - What best practises for cloud operations are you using?
 - How are you doing configuration management for your workload?
 - Be sure that your documentation is thorough and up-to-date
-  - Application desings
+  - Application designs
   - Environment configurations
   - Resource configurations
   - Response plans
-  - Mitigtion plans
+  - Mitigation plans

 ### Operation